luangjokaj/wordpressify/README.md

 ## Start Workflow

-- We are ready to start our development server with the command:
+- To start the development server run the command:
 ```
 npm run dev
 ```